espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 * Go to https://banglejs.com/apps
 * Click `About -> Install default apps` which will erase everything and return Bangle.js to default (or try installing just `Bootloader` from library)

+### I can't get a GPS fix / GPS doesn't seem to be working

+When you get the Bangle (or after it has run out of battery and been recharged) the GPS is in a 'fresh' state.
+It has no idea of the time or where it is in the world.
+It can take 5-10 minutes with a GPS app running **outside** or on a windowsill in order to get a fix.
+After having got an initial fix the GPS will be significantly faster at getting a fix next time.

+**Why?** Phones and internet-connected GPS devices use AGPS (A=Assisted).
+They use the time and rough location info from mobile phone masts to help them get a fix much faster.
+Since Bangle.js doesn't have that info it's working from first principles and it can take a while to get a lock (just like any other standalone GPS device).